Ross Rossin

-Ross R Rossin (born Rossen Raytchev Raykov on March 23, 1964) is a Bulgarian-born American artist known for his large-scale, hyper-realist portraits of contemporary and historical figures.
+Ross R Rossin (born Rossen Raytchev Raykov; March 23, 1964) is a Bulgarian-born American artist known for his large-scale, hyper-realist portraits of contemporary and historical figures.
 Rossin's native city of Ruse and its Baroque architecture, strong influence from Vienna, and traditional appreciation of culture were major influences in his early artistic life and currently are recognizable in his work.

 Early life and training

 Rossin was born on March 23, 1964, in Russe, Bulgaria, located near the Danube River.
 At twelve years old, Rossin was introduced to oil painting techniques in local master's studios.
 In 1978, Rossin was accepted to the prestigious National High School of Fine Arts in Sofia, Bulgaria, where for five years he was instructed in classical drawing, painting, sculpting, art history, anatomy, and aesthetics.
-From 1985 to 1991, Rossin studied painting in the National Academy of Arts, Sofia, Bulgaria where he graduated cum laude with a Masters of Art degree.
+From 1985 to 1991, Rossin studied painting in the National Academy of Art, Sofia, Bulgaria where he graduated cum laude with a Masters of Art degree.